 This leads to the next step…

-Crank up your emergency fund.
+2. Beef up your emergency fund.

-Personal finances in your 30s is tough.
+Personal finances in your 30s are tough.
 We have a lot going on in these years and they tend to be very expensive with mortgage payments, kids, etc. But we have to plan plan plan to make sure we don’t get off track overall and mess up our bigger goals such as retirement.
 The single best way to give us piece of mind is to have a really healthy emergency fund because life happens!